The Association's insurance premiums

 - Payment for insurance premiums is shared by the insured person and his or her employer.
 The amount paid by the insured person is deducted from salary and bonuses.

-- After you reach age 40, premiums for long-term care insurance will be collected as well.
+- From age 40 through 64, premiums for long-term care insurance will also be collected.

 Method of calculating insurance premiums

 Since the amounts of remuneration received by insured persons are not perfectly uniform and fluctuate from month to month, calculating premiums based on each individual's actual remuneration amount is impractical.
 For this reason, insurance premiums are calculated based on a standard value (standard monthly remuneration) determined corresponding to a certain ranges of remuneration amounts.

 “The standard bonus” is the bonus amount (for these purposes capped at a cumulative annual maximum of 5.4 million yen) rounded down to the nearest 1,000 yen.